MapleSapphire/MapleSapphire/README.md

 # Howdy!🤠

-## You've reached the information page📰 about Daniel Conrad.
+## You've reached the information page📰 about Daniel Conrad

-## 📌
+📌
 ###    🚨Status: Modeling and Simulation senior at Old Dominion University🏫
 ###    🌱Learning: Game design🎮 and development🏗️ in Unity
 ###    🧔Pronouns: he/him/his

 <!--
 **MapleSapphire/MapleSapphire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.